GeiserX/duplicacy-cli-cron/README.md

 In order to approach a higher reliability, a script is left in `/etc/periodic/daily` per duplicacy location is created.
 The locations have been selected as well in order to minimize RTO (Recovery Time Objective).

-The location examples are primarily meant for UnRAID users, but they can be tailored to fit your needs
+The location examples are primarily meant for UnRAID users, but they can be tailored to fit your needs.

+The logs are configured to be available for tracking with `docker logs CONTAINER_NAME`.

 ## Set-up